AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/upgrade-checklist.md

 ## Team

-▢ Ensure you have the right team in place with the proper Adobe Commerce certifications and skillset.
+▢ Ensure you have the right team in place with the proper Adobe Commerce certifications and skill sets.

 ## Budget & Timing